 5. For the hem fold up the bottom edge of the skirt 1/2" (1/4") to the wrong side and press fold another 1/2" (1/4") and press. edge stitch along fold.

 6. Cut a piece of elastic the length of the waist measurement.
 Attach a safety pin to one side of the elastic and thread through the opening you left, being careful not to twist the elastic.

 7. overlap the elastic 3/4" (1/2") and zig zag stitch closed, backstitching a few times to secure.

 8. Stitch the opening closed, encasing the elastic fully and spread the gathering evenly through the top of the skirt.

 Now slip it on and give it a whirl!

-This is Lesson 5 of our 12 part series aimed at teaching your little one how to use the sewing machine and then creating a different and fun project each week.
+This is Lesson 6 of our 12 part series aimed at teaching your little one how to use the sewing machine and then creating a different and fun project each time.
 If you are jumping in now I recommend popping back to the first lesson that covers introducing your child to the machine and starting from there.
 This course is designed with you guiding your child through each lesson and is not meant or recommended for your child to go at it alone.
 Children should be supervised at all times while using the sewing machine and iron.

 We hope you're having fun in little sewing school!
 Join in next month for the next lesson.
 We'd love to see your own sewing school in action using our lessons so please tag us in #pplittlesewingschool to share the fun!
 If you have any questions or comments leave them in our new interactive comment bar below or join us for inspiration and fun in our Puzzle Pattern Facebook Group!